Britain could intervene in Pfizer bid for AstraZeneca - Vince Cable

-LONDON Britain could use its public interest powers to intervene in U.S. drugmaker Pfizer's $106 billion (62.4 billion pounds) takeover bid for British pharmaceutical company AstraZeneca, Business Secretary Vince Cable said on Tuesday.
+LONDON Britain could use its public interest powers to intervene in U.S. drugmaker Pfizer's PFE.N $106 billion (62.4 billion pounds)takeover bid for British pharmaceutical company AstraZeneca AZN.L, Business Secretary Vince Cable said on Tuesday.

 Prime Minister David Cameron is facing growing pressure from lawmakers to secure promises about jobs, research and intellectual property from the New York-based company if it pulls off Britain's biggest takeover by a foreign buyer.